 I can’t tell you how incredible the whole event was for both of us.
 A whirlwind day of one magical experience after another.
 Amazing musicians, perfect weather, immaculately dressed groomsmen, stunning bridesmaids, striking flowers . . . you get the idea.

-Basically, I loved every bit of our day and yes I may even brag a little and burst with pride at the whole darn thing.
+Basically, I loved every bit of our amazing Italian wedding and yes I may even brag a little and burst with pride at the whole darn thing.
 But if a bride can’t be boastful and overjoyed on her wedding day, then when can she?

 Italian wedding food